stellar-deprecated/starlight/examples/01-simple-two-way/README.md

 ```

 Create the channel.
 For the sake of simplicity the root will be the source of
-this account so that the sequence number of the transaction is predictable,
+this transaction so that the sequence number of the transaction is
-but ordinarily it should be the initiator.
+predictable, but ordinarily it should be the initiator.
 ```
 cat 3-tx-create-channel | tee >(stc -) | stc -c - | tee >(stc -txhash -) | stc -post -
 ```